informatics-isi-edu/atlas-d2k-docs/docs/_docs/1_using_atlas/Exporting-Data.md

 Available data files displayed on a page may be downloaded individually by clicking the link, but the "Export" button offers many more options:

-* * **This record (CSV)**: Available on every page, this option downloads a CSV file of the metadata.
+* **This record (CSV)**: Available on every page, this option downloads a CSV file of the metadata.
 For search results, it will include metadata for all of the results, not just those visible on the current page.
 * **BDBAG**: Available only on detail pages.
+To download the data files, this must be used [with our tool](#3-export-the-data-files).
 This option downloads a ZIP file with metadata and information about the files you want to download.
-This ZIP file is used with our tool (see below) to export the files to your desired location (locally or on a remote server). **This is recommended for many files or very large files.**
+This ZIP file [must be used with our tool, see below](#3-export-the-data-files), to export the files to your desired location (locally or on a remote server). **This is recommended for many files or very large files.**
 * **GEO Excel**: Available on Study detail pages only, this option exports an Excel spreadsheet with metadata suitable for uploading to GEO.
-* **GEO BDBAG (GEO excel and sequencing files)**: Available on Study detail pages only, this option exports an Excel spreadsheet with metadata and a BDBAG (to be used with our tool, see below) that is suitable for uploading to GEO.
+* **GEO BDBAG (GEO excel and sequencing files)**: Available on Study detail pages only, this option exports an Excel spreadsheet with metadata and a BDBAG ZIP file, [which must be used with our tool, see below](#3-export-the-data-files), that is suitable for uploading to GEO.

-**To use the "BDBAG" or "GEO BDBAG" option, follow the instructions on the rest of the page.**

 ### 1.1 What is a BDBAG?

 **BDBAG (Big Data Bag)** is a program that allows for reliable transfer of a "bag" of digital content - in this context, a group of files that you want to export in bulk.
 It is available as a command-line client and a GUI client.

 A BDBAG consists of a hierarchical directory containing the data files and other accompanying metadata files that enable and document the **secure** transfer of the BDBAG to your chosen location.
 This provides **verification** that you have all the files you were trying to export AND that they were not corrupted in the process.

+**The rest of this document describes how to use the BDBAG export with our tool to export data to your desired destination.**

 ## 2. Export the BDBAG